Keith Wofford

 Keith H. Wofford (born January 25, 1969) is an American attorney.
 He was a candidate in the 2018 New York Attorney General Election, running on the Republican and Conservative ballot lines.
+Wofford was the first African-American Republican nominee for the office of attorney general.
 He earned 35.2% of the vote, losing to then-New York City Public Advocate Letitia James, who received 62.4% of the vote.

 Early life and education

 Wofford grew up in the Buffalo, New York area as one of two sons.
 His father, John, worked at a Chevrolet plant, and his mother, Ruby, worked two retail jobs.
 At 17, he attended Harvard University on a scholarship and graduated from Harvard Law School.

 Career

 For many years, Wofford served as a corporate bankruptcy lawyer for the firm Ropes & Gray.

 On May 22, 2018, Wofford announced that he would be seeking the Republican nomination for Attorney General of New York in 2018.
 He stated that addressing political corruption in state government was his top priority.
 Wofford was the first African-American Republican nominee for attorney general, and was considered an underdog.
 He campaigned on his outsider status.
 Leading up to the election, Letitia James was heavily favored to win.
 Wofford was endorsed by U.S. Representative Pete King, The Buffalo News, The Citizen, The Daily Gazette, Jewish Voice, New York Post, The Post Star, and Watertown Daily Times.

 Wofford received 2,108,600 votes, finishing behind James, who earned 3,739,239 votes, and ahead of candidates from the Green, Libertarian, and Reform parties.

 On October 13, 2020, Wofford was elected to the board of trustees for the New-York Historical Society.

-In late 2020, Wofford was hired by the law firm White & Case.
+In late 2020, Wofford was hired by the law firm White & Case and is based in its Miami, Florida office.